paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 ### Statutory Notes

 #### References in Text
 The National Housing Act, referred to in subsec. (a), is act June 27, 1934, ch.
 847, 48 Stat.
-1246, as amended, which is classified principally to this chapter (§ 1701 et seq.).
+1246, which is classified principally to this chapter (§ 1701 et seq.).
 For complete classification of this Act to the Code, see [section 1701 of this title](./chapter-013-national-housing.md#section-1701) and Tables.

 #### Codification
 Section was enacted as part of the Housing and Urban Development Act of 1970, and not as part of the National Housing Act which comprises this chapter.